Different corporate structures

 A temporary residence permit for the purposes of work shall be issued on the basis of an application submitted (i) by the foreigner, (ii) by the legal entity with which the foreigner is to conclude an employment contract or (iii) by a person authorized by the foreigner.
 The foreigner has to provide series of documents, such as a passport which is valid for a period of at least three months, education certificates, CV etc. Together with the request for issuance of a temporary residence permit, and visa (if applicable), the applicant should disclose evidence that it meets the following conditions:

-Only in specifically envisaged cases, foreigners are allowed to provide short-term services or carry out work in Macedonia based on registration only, without the need to obtain a work permit.
-These are usually cases when employees are send to Macedonia based on an agreement between their employer abroad and the Macedonian company for installation on specific equipment purchased from their foreign employer.
-Also, registration of foreign workers is sufficient in cases when they represent their employer only on a fair organized in Macedonia and in specific situation of providing creative services in the cultural segment.
-Foreigners who work in Macedonia based on registrations under the exceptions provided by law, do not have the right to obtain a temporary residence permit due to employment.
+Only in specifically envisaged cases, foreigners are allowed to provide short-term services or carry out work in North Macedonia based on registration only, without the need to obtain a work permit.
+These are usually cases when employees are sent to North Macedonia based on an agreement between their employer abroad and the local company for installation on specific equipment purchased from their foreign employer.
+Also, registration of foreign workers is sufficient in cases when they represent their employer only on a fair organized in North Macedonia and in specific situation of providing creative services in the cultural segment.
+Foreigners who work in North Macedonia based on registrations under the exceptions provided by law, do not have the right to obtain a temporary residence permit due to employment.

 Contract form requirements